 Thaw the frozen ham under refrigeration, then reheat it as needed and serve.

-I’m so glad you enjoyed it, Rhonda!
-It’s my pleasure.
+I’m glad you liked it, Lori.